NBKRedSpy/QM_SortToTabs/SteamReadMe.txt

 [h1]Quasimorph Sort To Tabs[/h1]

-A mod to automatically move items to specific tabs, with rules defined by the user defined in the configuration file.
+A mod to automatically move items to specific tabs using rules defined by the user.

-For example, weapons and ammo to the first tab, armor on the second, bartering items to the seventh tab, etc.
+For example, weapons to the first tab, ammo on the second, armor on the third, etc.

 Press F5 to apply the move rules for the items on that tab.
 Press S to invoke the game's normal sort.

 The rules and hotkeys can be changed in the configuration file.

-There are default rules, but if there are any suggestions for better defaults, post a discussion or @ me on the [url=https://discord.gg/y8bRVNzzm6]official Discord server[/url].
+The mod starts with default search rules.
+If there are any suggestions for better defaults, post a discussion or @ me on the [url=https://discord.gg/y8bRVNzzm6]official Discord server[/url].

 [h2]Default Rules[/h2]